OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 - [ASP.NET Error Handling](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/aspnet-error-handling)

-## Sources of the prototype
+## GitHub Repository for Source Code of Prototypes

 The source code of all the sandbox projects created to find the right setup to use is stored in this [GitHub repository](https://github.com/righettod/poc-error-handling).

-## Appendix HTTP Errors
+## Appendix for HTTP Errors

-A reference for HTTP errors can be found here [RFC 2616](https://www.ietf.org/rfc/rfc2616.txt).
-Using error messages that do not provide implementation details is important to avoid information leakage.
+If you need a reference for HTTP errors, it can be found here at the IETF's guide [RFC 2616](https://www.ietf.org/rfc/rfc2616.txt).
+As said above, it is extremely important that your application respond to users with error messages that do not provide implementation details or else attackers will take advantage of information leakage.
 In general, consider using 4xx error codes for requests that are due to an error on the part of the HTTP client (e.g. unauthorized access, request body too large) and use 5xx to indicate errors that are triggered on server side, due to an unforeseen bug.
-Ensure that applications are monitored for 5xx errors which are a good indication of the application failing for some sets of inputs.
+Ensure that applications are monitored for 5xx errors which are normally a good indication of the application failing for some sets of inputs.